 Serpone served as President of the Student Body and earned a B.A. in economics at Drew University, also posting a 61-19-4 record as a goalkeeper for the men’s soccer team.
 Since graduating from Drew, Serpone has earned an “A” coaching license from the United States Soccer Federation as well as a Premier Diploma from the National Soccer Coaches Association (NSCAA).

 In keeping with the academic spirit of Amherst and the NESCAC, Serpone has completed three graduate degrees, A Master of Arts from Northwestern in Sports Administration (2010) and a Master of Business Administration from Bay Path College (2012) and a Master of Arts in Higher Education from Bay Path (2012).
-He is currently in the process of beginning a fourth masters in Creativity and Critical Thought from the University of Massachusetts.
+He is currently enrolled in three more Master’s Degree programs.

-A native of Massachusetts, Serpone and his wife, Angela, reside in Hadley with their daughter, Lily, their son, Ty, and their dog, Cody.
-Angela is entering her seventh season as head coach of the women's lacrosse program at UMass Amherst, winning the Atlantic-10 conference in each of her first five seasons.
-Angela was also named head coach of the first-ever Italian national team, which will compete at the 2017 FIL World Cup.
-Serpone will serve as co-head coach.
+A native of Massachusetts, Serpone and his wife, Angela, reside in Hadley with their daughters, Lily and Annabelle, and their son, Tyson..
+Angela is entering her eleventh season as head coach of the women's lacrosse program at UMass Amherst, winning the Atlantic-10 conference a NCAA record ten straight times.
+Angela was also named head coach of the first-ever Italian national team, which competed at the 2017 FIL World Cup with Serpone serving as co-head coach.